jakzal/phpunit-injector/README.md

 ### Phar

-The extension is also distributed as a PHAR, which can be downloaded together with its pubkey from the most recent [Github Release](https://github.com/jakzal/phpunit-injector/releases).
+The extension is also distributed as a PHAR, which can be downloaded from the most recent [Github Release](https://github.com/jakzal/phpunit-injector/releases).

-Put the extension and its key in your PHPUnit extensions directory.
+Put the extension in your PHPUnit extensions directory.
 Remember to instruct PHPUnit to load extensions in your `phpunit.xml`:

 ```xml